 - IADLs include shopping, cooking, managing medications, using the phone and looking up numbers, doing housework, doing laundry, driving or using public transportation, managing finances.

-The below section explains how each provider type (HP) is broken down by function type (HC) in the health accounts definitions:
+The following section explains how each provider type (HP) is broken down by function type (HC) in the health accounts definitions.

 This category includes all government expenditure in hospitals, including general, specialist and mental health hospitals, and government expenditure on independent sector hospitals.
 Under the health accounts functional classification, hospital care is split between: